Incentive-Aware Models of Financial Networks: The Proposed Model

 \end{proposition}

-\begin{remark}[Generalization to time-varying $\Sigma$] We can extend our formulation from a constant covariance $\Sigma$ to one where the covariance updates at times $0<T_1 <T_2< \ldots< T_m<T$.
-Denote the covariance in each interval $j$ as $\Sigma_{(j)}$.
-Then, we can modify the objective of the SDP above with an additional term that penalizes differences between successive covariances: $\nu \cdot \sum_j \|\Sigma_{(j+1)}-\Sigma_{(j)}\|$, for some chosen matrix norm $\|.\|$ and regularization parameter $\nu>0$.
-This allows the covariance to change over time while penalizing abrupt changes.
-Note that the objective function remains convex.
-The choice of update times $T_1, \ldots, T_m$ can be tuned based on heuristics or prior information. \end{remark}
+\begin{remark}[Generalization to time-varying $\Sigma$] Instead of a constant covariance $\Sigma$, the time range may be split into intervals, with covariance $\Sigma_{(j)}$ in interval $j$.
+Then, we can add a regularizer $\nu \cdot \sum_j \|\Sigma_{(j+1)}-\Sigma_{(j)}\|$ for some $\nu>0$ to the objective of the SDP to penalize differences between successive covariances.
+This allows the covariance to evolve while keeping the objective convex.
+The time intervals can be tuned based on heuristics or prior information. \end{remark}